-Photos of Gaduliya Lohars Gypsy people in India.
+Photos of Gadia Lohars Gypsy people in India.

-Gaduliya Lohars people have very particular Oxcarts that appear to be very old and decorated with many nails, that are parked along the road in villages.
+Gadia Lohars people (also known as Gaduliya Lohars or Wanderer Blacksmiths) have very particular Oxcarts that appear to be very old and decorated with many nails, that are parked along the road in villages.
 They camp / live under their oxcarts.
-They built small mud walls around their oxcarts, and they appear to have been camping at the same location for many years - yet they prefer camping under their hose cars rather than build a house.
+They built small mud walls around their oxcarts, and some appear to have been camping at the same location for several months - yet they prefer camping under their oxcarts rather than build a house.

 I saw similar camps in many villages in Rajasthan.
-Those people don't like to be photographied, and unlike other poor people i saw in India, they beg for money, so it is difficult to take photos of them.
-They sometimes ask money to allow people to take photos of them or their oxcars.
+Those people don't like to be photographed, and unlike other poor people i saw in India, they beg for money, so it is difficult to take photos of them.
+They sometimes ask money to allow people to take photos of them or their oxcarts.

 National Geographic published a story about India's Lost Nomads that talks about the Gaduliya Lohars tribe.